-The mandatory C attribute MUST be the 2 letter country code - as defined by ISO standard 3166-1 [ISO-3166-1] - of the country where the Subscriber's home organisation is located.
+The REQUIRED c attribute MUST be the 2 letter country code - as defined by ISO standard 3166-1 [ISO-3166-1] - of the country where the Subscriber's home organisation is located.

-The OPTIONAL ST attribute, if present, MUST be the official name - spelled out in an official language of the country named in the C attribute or in English language - of the sub-national unit (e.g. state) - as defined by ISO standard 3166-2 [ISO-3166-2] for the country named in the C attribute - where the Subscriber's home organisation is located.
+The OPTIONAL ST attribute, if present, MUST be the official name - spelled out in an official language of the country named in the c attribute or in English language - of the sub-national unit (e.g. state) - as defined by ISO standard 3166-2 [ISO-3166-2] for the country named in the c attribute - where the Subscriber's home organisation is located.

-The OPTIONAL L attribute, if present, MUST be the official name - spelled out in an official language of the country named in the C attribute or in English language - of the location (e.g. city) where the Subscriber's home organisation is located.
+The OPTIONAL L attribute, if present, MUST be the official name - spelled out in an official language of the country named in the c attribute or in English language - of the location (e.g. city) where the Subscriber's home organisation is located.

-The mandatory O attribute MUST be the legal name of the Subscriber's home organisation - spelled out in an official language of the country named in the C attribute or in English language.
+The REQUIRED o attribute MUST be the name of the Subscriber's home organisation as authenticated according to section 3.2.2 - spelled out in an official language of the country named in the c attribute or in English language.

-The OPTIONAL OU attributes, if present, MUST contain the names of the Subscriber's organisational units - spelled out in an official language of the country named in the C attribute or in English language - within the organisation named in the O attribute.
-The ordering of the OU attributes SHOULD be from larger units to smaller units.
+The OPTIONAL ou attributes, if present, MUST contain the names of the Subscriber's organisational units - spelled out in an official language of the country named in the c attribute or in English language - within the organisation named in the o attribute.
+The ordering of the ou attributes SHOULD be from larger units to smaller units.

-Each of the CN attributes (at least one CN attribute is mandatory) MUST contain an appropriate presentation of the actual name of the entity represented by the Certificate's sDN belonging to the organisation described in the sDN's O attribute, i.e.
+Each of the CN attributes (at least one CN attribute is REQUIRED) MUST contain an appropriate presentation of the actual name of the entity represented by the Certificate's sDN belonging to the organisation described in the sDN's o attribute, i.e.

-- the fully qualified domain name (FQDN) or IP address of a network entity in case the Certificate is bound to that network entity; or - a person's name (i.e. given name(s) and surname; at least one given name and the surname MUST be spelled out, additional middle names MAY be abbreviated or left out) in case the Certificate is bound to that person; or - the name/description of a well established group within the organisation in case the Certificate is bound to that group of people.
+- a) the FQDN or IP address of a network entity in case the Certificate is bound to that network entity; or - b) a wildcard domain under a second-level Internet domain name, e.g. .edupki.org, in case the requested Certificate is not an eduroam Certificate or Multi-Domain Network Services Certificate; or - c) a person's name (i.e. given name(s) and surname; at least one given name and the surname MUST be spelled out, additional middle names MAY be abbreviated or left out) in case the Certificate is bound to that person; or - d) the name/description of a well established group within the organisation in case the Certificate is bound to that group of people.

-Each of the OPTIONAL email addresses contained in emailAddress attributes of the sDN or SaNs of type rfc822Name MUST be a valid RFC 822 formatted email address [RFC822] that is under the control of the Subscriber.
+Each of the OPTIONAL email addresses contained in emailAddress attributes of the sDN or SaNs of type rfc822Name MUST be a valid RFC 822 formatted email address [RFC822] that is under the control of the Subject or Subscriber.